Anthy. <- Previous • Next -> Dios.

 At the end of episode 2, after Utena has defeated Saionji in the rematch, she tells Anthy “I didn’t do it for you, I did it for Chu-Chu.”
 Under my interpretation of Chu-Chu, it is a pointer to the end of the series.
 Under Utena’s influence, Anthy starts to realize her suppressed feelings, and eventually decides to leave the Academy.

 Utena draws from Jungian ideas.
 Based on Jungian theory, or what little I know of it, Anthy suffered severe trauma in childhood that psychologically shattered her.
 We see it in episode 34.
 The splinters reassembled into alternate personalities—in modern terms, Anthy has dissociative identity disorder (Wikipedia), that is, multiple personalities.
 One of the personalities is Chu-Chu, who is represented as a separate character.
-Chu-Chu rides on her shoulder—bringing a large bundle of baggage—as she leaves the Academy.
+When Anthy leaves the Academy, Chu-Chu rides on her shoulder, bringing a large bundle of baggage.
 I think that leaving behind the source of the trauma should not solve her issue.
 Large bundles of baggage do not disappear, they have to be worked through.

 Chu-Chu’s sex is never specified.
 I take it to be deliberately left open.
 Chu-Chu acts female with Tatsuya in episode 19 and Utena in episode 28 in the shampoo hat, gags that prove nothing.
 But if Chu-Chu is part of Anthy, then Chu-Chu is as female as Anthy—itself an always-open question in Utena-world.
 Utena is half male and half female, and following the logic of fitting together into one whole, Anthy must be too.
 Chu-Chu must include her suppressed male aspect, the one that peeks out when her epaulets make her Ganymede and comes into full view when she plays Mamiya.
 Chu-Chu is introduced in a frame of bananas that are both male and female symbols.